Null (SQL): In selections and projections: weak representation

 The right-hand side of the above equation is the sure information, i.e. information which can be certainly extracted from the database regardless of what values are used to replace Nulls in the database.
-In the example we considered above, it's easy to see that the intersection of all possible models (i.e. the sure information) of the query selecting sql is actually empty because, for instance, the (unlifted) query returns no rows for the relation EmpH37.
+In the example we considered above, it is easy to see that the intersection of all possible models (i.e. the sure information) of the query selecting sql is actually empty because, for instance, the (unlifted) query returns no rows for the relation EmpH37.
 More generally, it was shown by Imielinski and Lipski that Codd tables are a weak representation system if the query language is restricted to projections, selections (and renaming of columns).
 However, as soon as we add either joins or unions to the query language, even this weak property is lost, as evidenced in the next section.

 If joins or unions are considered: not even weak representation

 Consider the following query over the same Codd table Emp from the previous section: